Aethylred/puppet-puppetdashboard/README.md

 * Secure access to Puppet Dashboard via HTTPS, ideally this should still allow read-only access via HTTP.
 * [Optimse and maintain the Puppet Dashboard Database](http://docs.puppetlabs.com/dashboard/manual/1.2/maintaining.html)
 * Beaker acceptance tests
-* Remove dependency on MySQL when PostgreSQL is used (and visa versa)

 ## Acknowledgements